 Tuition and Fees

-For the academic year beginning in July 2021, semester tuition is $9675 with an additional mandatory residency fee of $600 covering room/board/facilities use.
+Semester tuition is $9675; an additional mandatory residency fee of $600 covers room/board/facilities use and other fees.
 In January residencies at Blue Ridge Assembly, rooms with a private bath are available for an additional $200.
 The MFA Program for Writers provides substantial need-based aid.
 Given the high standards set for admission into our MFA Program, we are equally eager for all admitted students to attend.
 All students who demonstrate need as determined by the FAFSA receive MFA grants and are considered for all scholarships for which they are eligible.

 In order to satisfy degree requirements, students are required to successfully complete four semesters and participate in five residencies.
 For the academic year beginning in July 2021, the six-month semester tuition is $9675 with an additional mandatory residency fee of $600 toward room (single-occupancy), board, and facilities use while on campus.
 Additional variable expenses include travel to and from Asheville twice a year, books (15-20+ each semester), and possibly postage.

 Please note that the Free Tuition Plan for qualifying NC residents initiated in 2018 at Warren Wilson College applies to undergraduate students only.

 The MFA Program for Writers provides only need-based aid.
 Support for those who qualify include program-provided MFA grants which reduce the cost of tuition and scholarships provided by Friends of Writers.
 A limited number of work-study internships are also available.
 Any student may apply for federal loans.